maxim-kukushkin/VoronYetAnotherBurner/README.md

 **This is a work-in-progress project**

-**The complete readme with printing/assembly instructions are coming**
+**The toolhead is finished and working, but the complete readme with printing/assembly instructions are coming**

 # Description